Desert challenge for photovoltaic plants

 In the desert, increases of wind speed may reach 25 m/sg unpredictably and it is not usual to take the tracker from 55 degrees to a stow position in less than 7 minutes.

-Axone has proven to be able to withstand up to 30 m/sg in working position without suffering any damage.
+Our solar trackers have proven to be able to withstand very high wind speeds in working position without suffering any damage.

 Alarm against sandstorms